2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 On average, comparative literature graduates from UF take out $19,112 in student loans while working on their Bachelor's Degree.

-University of California - Berkeley did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the medium-sized city of Berkeley, UC Berkeley is a public college with a very large student population.
+University of California - Berkeley came in at #7 in this year’s edition of the Most Popular Linguistics & Literature Bachelor’s Degree Schools ranking.
+Located in the medium-sized city of Berkeley, UC Berkeley is a public school with a very large student population.

 Of the 78 students majoring in comparative literature at UC Berkeley, 33% are male and 67% are female.